Article III: Proscribed Conduct

 A. Jurisdiction of the University

-Generally, University jurisdiction and discipline shall be limited to conduct which occurs on University premises or which adversely affects the University Community and/or the pursuit of its objectives.
+Generally, University jurisdiction and discipline shall be limited to conduct which occurs on University premises or at activities pursued under the auspices of the University which adversely affects the University Community and/or the pursuit of its objectives.

 B. Violation of Law and University Discipline